UUVtQD/Karpenter-TF-Argo/README.md

 ### General information
 I have created a separate AWS profile named `pg` (**p**lay**g**round) for testing purposes only

-The [hashicorp/learn-terraform-provision-eks-cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster) module was used as a basis.
+The [hashicorp/learn-terraform-provision-eks-cluster](https://github.com/hashicorp/learn-terraform-provision-eks-cluster) module was used as a basis, some code/examples were taken from [terraform-aws-modules/terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks)

 ### Provision the EKS cluster
 To run this Terraform code the next command was used: